-He currently teaches Biochemistry within the preclinical curriculum and has taken on his first advisee as a Research Adviser.
+He currently teaches Biochemistry within the pre-clinical curriculum and has taken on his first advisee as a Research Advisor.
 He also teaches Biochemistry, Biology, Chemistry, and Advanced Mathematics as a tutor for student athletes at his grad school alma mater Purdue University in West Lafayette, Indiana (US).

 Christiaan Meadows, PhD

 Make no mistake, he loves the lab

 “For years, friends and colleagues have said ‘Why are you still in the lab?
 Someone with your experience should be at a higher level.’
 But I like the hands-on work and a better title typically means a desk job,” says Dr. Meadows.

 Together with his teaching roles, he is a Biochemist for the Indiana Crop Improvement Association (ICIA).
 As Indiana is a prominent US farming region, ICIA is a not-for-profit agricultural testing agency which assures the quality/purity of seeds used to produce the area’s crops.

 Through determining hybrid protein patterns or conducting RT-PCR analysis (Real-Time Reverse Transcriptase Polymerase Chain Reaction), Dr. Meadows’ lab identifies the presence or absence of genetic modification (GM).
 The PCR analysis on DNA extracted from seeds assures farmers that products created from their crops can be identified as non-GMO, a popular and emerging field within the food industry.